TUA holds public hearing and conducts special meeting

 “It is Inframark’s opinion that we still want to go with a transducer with a flow backup.
 As of right now, we still only have the one quote from UIS for $7,025,” Stein stated.

-Leslie asked if there was a motion to move forward and have the work done by Team UIS; Lisinski made the motion and was seconded by Russo.
-The board voted unanimously to approve the work to be completed.
+Leslie asked if there was a motion to move forward and have the work done by Team UIS.
+Lesinski made the motion, which was seconded by Russo, and the board voted unanimously to approve the work to be completed.

 Leslie also informed the board that Inframark and the Department of Public Works had recently replaced the pillow bearing for one of the wastewater treatment facility’s ditches.

 In closing comments, Faeth stated that EGLE is projected to reveal their intended use plan by the end of August or beginning of September.
-That list will let East Tawas know if they made the cut for the SRF loan.
+That list will let the TUA Board know if they made the cut for the SRF loan.